talos-vulndev/afl-dyninst/README.md

 ## Building / Compiling

-0. Clone, compile and install dyninst: https://github.com/dyninst/dyninst/
+1. Clone, compile and install dyninst: https://github.com/dyninst/dyninst/

 Note that you could also use dyninst 9.3.2, but has less platform support and quite a few bugs.
 For using dyninst 9.x you have to edit the Makefile Using at least 10.0.1 is highly recommended.

-1. Edit the Makefile and set DYNINST_ROOT and AFL_ROOT to appropriate paths.

-2. make

-3. make install
+NOTE: You should use at least dyninst 10.0.1 !

-4. Download and install afl++ from https://github.com/vanhauser-thc/AFLplusplus It's an up to date and enhanced version to the original afl with better performance, new features and bugfixes.
+2. Download and install afl++ from https://github.com/vanhauser-thc/AFLplusplus It's an up to date and enhanced version to the original afl with better performance, new features and bugfixes.

+3. Edit the Makefile and set DYNINST_ROOT and AFL_ROOT to appropriate paths.

+4. make

+5. sudo make install

 ### Building dyninst 10